utap2/utap2/docs/rst/installation.rst

 Don’t forget to replace 'project_id' parameter with your actual project id.

 Upon running the above command, two compressed raw images are fetched from our public server.
 One image serves as the login node, and the other serves as the controller node.
-These images encompass the entire UTAP installation and include software that streamlines the installation process, ensuring stability.
+These images encompass the entire UTAP2 installation and include software that streamlines the installation process, ensuring stability.
 Initially, the images are stored in your Google Storage bucket, created during the installation process.
 Subsequently, the images are transferred to your Google Cloud project as bootable images.
 Please note that this procedure can take around 10 hours to complete.

 Click on authorize to give permissions to GCP shell as described in the image bellow: